Dr Dave Pasalich

 Book Chapters

-Pasalich, D. S., & Palfrey, N. (in press).
+Pasalich, D. S., & Palfrey, N. (2021).
 Working with families of children who have experienced maltreatment.
-In J. Allen, D. Hawes, & C. Essau (Eds.), Family-based intervention for child and adolescent mental health: A core competencies approach.
-Cambridge, UK: Cambridge University Press.
+In J. L. Allen, D. J. Hawes, & C. A. Essau (Eds.), Family-based intervention for child and adolescent mental health: A core competencies approach (pp. 242–257).
+Cambridge University Press.

 McMahon, R. J., & Pasalich, D. S. (2020).
 Evidence-based interventions for oppositional behavior and other conduct problems in young children.
 In R. G. Steele and M. C. Roberts (Eds.), Handbook of evidence-based therapies for children and adolescents (2nd ed.).
 New York: Springer.